 Apple Creek is a very small village located in the state of Ohio.
 With a population of 1,184 people and two constituent neighborhoods, Apple Creek is the 544th largest community in Ohio.

-When you are in Apple Creek, you'll notice that it is more blue-collar than most other communities in America.
-38.22% of Apple Creek’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Apple Creek is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Apple Creek is a village of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Apple Creek who work in office and administrative support (12.52%), management occupations (11.04%), and teaching (7.74%).
+There are especially a lot of people living in Apple Creek who work in office and administrative support (13.90%), management occupations (13.73%), and sales jobs (8.64%).

 Being a small village, Apple Creek does not have a public transit system used by locals to get to and from work.

 The people who call Apple Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Apple Creek residents report their race to be White, followed by Asian.
-Important ancestries of people in Apple Creek include Irish, French , English, and Swiss.
+Important ancestries of people in Apple Creek include Irish, English, Swiss, and French .

 The most common language spoken in Apple Creek is English.
 Other important languages spoken here include Spanish and West Germanic languages.